corda/corda-settler/README.md

 ## Usage

-Clone and locally install the Ripple Java Library (Note: You will need Maven installed):
+Clone and locally install the Ripple Java Library:
+**Note:** You will need Maven and Android Platform/API level 10 (2.3.3 APIs)

     git clone https://github.com/ripple-unmaintained/ripple-lib-java
     cd ripple-lib-java
     mvn install

+**Note**: A guide to installing Maven can be found [here](https://www.baeldung.com/install-maven-on-windows-linux-mac) **Note**: Download [Android Studio](https://developer.android.com/studio/) or the [Android CLI](https://developer.android.com/studio/command-line/) in order to install 2.3.3 APIs.

 Clone the Corda Settler repository and deploy locally:

     git clone http://github.com/corda/corda-settler
     cd corda-settler
     ./gradlew clean deployNodes

+**Note**: In the OffLedgerSettleObligation flow, XRP will be sent from the account specified in the xrp.conf file located in main/kotlin/resources.

 Run the nodes: